Philipwur/MSc-Thesis/README.md

 - started github/folder setup
 - Try Rahul's way of generating points without the modulo and compare 1/N
   - Exact same results (should be able to leverage this for some time savings)
+- See if regression results hold up for different lattice parameters
+  - Regression results hold up, but error range varies (0.666-0.4%)

 ## Notes

 just random stuff for me, not rigourously checked